Seed Fund Grants

 MI4 Seed Fund Grants - Round 2

-In May 2020, MI4 was pleased to announce 5 award winners for Round 2 of the MI4 Seed Fund Grant program.
+In May 2020, MI4 was thrilled to announce the Round 2 winners of the MI4 Seed Fund Grant Program.
 A total of 23 applications were received.
 All applications were peer reviewed by an independent Scientific Review Committee composed of researchers external to the McGill community.

 CCR5 gene editing with antiviral genes to cure HIV-1 infection